Content code

 Corps

-Converging lenses can be identified by touch, since the centre of the lens feels thicker than the ends.
+Converging lenses can be identified by touch, since the centre of the lens feels thicker than at the ends.

-There are three types of converging lenses.
+There are three types of converging lenses:

 Biconvex Plano-convex